joeburton/nextjs-apollo-app/README.md

 # NextJS Apollo App

-This is a first stap at setting up NextJS, GraphQL and Apollo together, it's not a work of art.
+This is a first stab at setting up GraphQL and Apollo with NextJS pages and pages/api, it's not a work of art.

 This project uses Apollo, GraphQL with NextJS.